The flexible venue!

 The Elderly Day-care Lounge will be run and staffed by Perth and Kinross council and Crossreach and has places for 12 people.

-The Logiebride Room will be used by the community Dental and Podiatry services to provide care for local residents and may in the future provide other clinical functions.
+The Logiebride Room will be used by the community Podiatry services to provide care for local residents and may in the future provide other clinical functions.

 The Moneydie Hall contains 2 badminton courts but hard wall surfaces and an impact absorbing floor make it suitable for all sports as well as dances, shows, conferences and many other functions.
 This hall also contains full changing and showering facilities including disabled bathing and a viewing gallery.